cbwswsolns/quickinfo_vue_spa_frontend/README.md

 Jest has been used for certain testing ref. https://jestjs.io/

-A Vue package that wraps the CASL front end abilities/permissions has been used ref. https://www.npmjs.com/package/@casl/vue
+A Vue package that wraps the CASL front end abilities/permissions has been used ref. https://www.npmjs.com/package/@casl/vue (note: certain aspects of the authorization work are outstanding)

 Also, this project uses Bootstrap Vue ref. https://bootstrap-vue.org/